Infertility after prostate cancer treatment

 How radiotherapy, hormone therapy and chemotherapy affect your fertility

-After radiotherapy or hormone therapy for prostate cancer, you might produce less semen or no semen.
+After radiotherapy Open a glossary item or hormone therapy Open a glossary item, you might produce less semen or no semen.
 These treatments can also damage sperm and reduce your sperm count.
 So it might be more difficult for you to have children naturally.

-It is still possible for men to be fertile during their treatment with radiotherapy, hormone therapy or chemotherapy.
+Men can still be fertile during their radiotherapy, hormone therapy or chemotherapy treatment.
 It's important to know that these treatments can damage a developing baby.
-So you should always use contraception to avoid pregnancy while having these treatments.
+So you should always use contraception Open a glossary item to avoid pregnancy while having these treatments.

 Sperm collection and storage (sperm banking)